Ithaca College Gerontology Institute Presents Three April Workshops on Aging Issues

 Individuals with disabilities requiring accommodations should contact Paula Davis at (607) 274-1607 or by email at firstname.lastname@example.org well in advance of the workshop.

-Originally published in Media Relations: Ithaca College Gerontology Institute Presents Three April Workshops on Aging Issues.
+Originally published in IC News: Ithaca College Gerontology Institute Presents Three April Workshops on Aging Issues.